Mariners acquire reliever Matt Wisler from the Padres for cash considerations

-It has worked with Austin Adams, Conner Sadzeck and possibly with Anthony Bass and Matt Carasiti while not so much with Jesse Biddle, Ruben Alaniz or Tayler Scott.
+It has worked with Austin Adams, Conner Sadzeck and could possibly work with Anthony Bass and Matt Carasiti while not so much with Jesse Biddle, Ruben Alaniz or Tayler Scott.

-But given the Mariners’ organizational direction and the current roster, these sort of moves will continue for the remainder of the season.
+Given the Mariners’ organizational direction and the current roster, these sort of moves will continue for the remainder of the season.

 On Thursday, the Mariners acquired yet another reliever who had been jettisoned by his previous team in the hope of finding another arm that can provide outs, innings and production.